Nings

 As many education technology writers like David Warlick, Will Richardson, and others have pointed out, when students write for an authentic audience they not only grow as writers but as thinkers as well.
 In his book Blogs, Wikis, Podcasts, and Other Powerful Web Tools for Classrooms, Will Richardson explains how the collaborative nature of Web 2.0 encourages students to "read more critically, think about that reading more analytically, and write more clearly.
 And, they are building relationships with peers, teachers, mentors, and professionals..."
 (21).
 In publishing their writing to the web through platforms like Ning, students "become active participants in the design of their own learning, we teach them how to be active participants in their lives and future careers" (129).

-Our keynote presenter Joyce Valenza's wiki page, Top Ten Reasons for Using 2.0 in Learning, features a wonderful list of reasons why teachers and students should use Nings.
+Joyce Valenza, a local librarian, has created a wonderful list of reasons why teachers and students should use Nings.
+Check it out on her wiki page - Top Ten Reasons for Using 2.0 in Learning.
 Some of the advantages of using a Ning include

 Complications of Using a Ning with Students: